annabrewer/hifi/BUILD_ANDROID.md

 ### Running a Module

 * In the toolbar at the top of Android Studio, next to the green hammer icon, you should see a dropdown menu.
-From this menu, select _Edit Configurations_
-* Click the plus sign in the upper left corner of the new window, and select _Android App_
-* From the _Module_ drop down menu, select the module you are intending to run (most likely `interface` or `questInterface`)
+* You may already see a configuration for the module you are trying to build.
+If so, select it.
+* Otherwise, select _Edit Configurations_.

+Your configuration should be as follows

+* Type: Android App
+* Module: <your module> (you probably want `interface` or `questInterface`)

+For the interface modules, you also need to select the activity to launch.

+#### For the Android phone interface

 * From the _Launch_ drop down menu, select _Specified Activity_
 * In the _Activity_ field directly below, put `io.highfidelity.hifiinterface.PermissionChecker`

+#### For the Oculus Quest interface

+* From the _Launch_ drop down menu, select _Specified Activity_
+* In the _Activity_ field directly below, put `io.highfidelity.questInterface.PermissionsChecker`

+Note the 's' in Permission**s**Checker for the Quest.

-* Click the green play button in the top toolbar of Android Studio
+Now you are able to run your module!
+Click the green play button in the top toolbar of Android Studio

 # Troubleshooting